MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-sv-plan.md

 Managed devices are devices that are under organization control.
 For example: devices managed by Microsoft Endpoint Manager (Microsoft Intune or Microsoft Endpoint Configuration Manager) or another endpoint management solution.

 If you manage devices on behalf of your organization, you will be able to upgrade eligible devices to Windows Sun Valley using your existing deployment and management tools at no cost when the upgrade reaches general availability.
-Organizations that use Windows Update for Business will have additional benefits, such as:
+Organizations that use Windows Update for Business will have added benefits, such as:

 - Blocking the upgrade on non-eligible devices.
 - Additional insight into safeguard holds.
 While safeguard holds will function for Windows Sun Valley devices just as they do for Windows 10 today, administrators using Windows Update for Business will have access to information on which safeguard holds are preventing individual devices from taking the upgrade to Windows Sun Valley.